 Mechanical scarification is the most practical method for the home gardener, with a better chance of success.
 Always check your seed packet to see what method is best.

 Stratification is similar to seed scarification and can also improve germination rates in some seeds.
 Cold-stratified seeds are kept in temperatures for an extended period of time to simulate the cold and wet of winter.
 Milkweed is an example of a seed that needs cold stratification.
 The change in temperatures acts as a signal that it’s time to wake up from winter dormancy.

-Scarification may sound scary, but it's a natural process that some seeds require.
-Just remember that once you’ve appropriately roughed up your seeds, you need to plant them immediately.
-That seed coat is no longer protecting the baby plant within, so it’s important not to delay.
+Seed scarification may sound scary, but it's a natural process for seeds that need a wake-up call.
 For those seeds that need it, taking a little time and effort to nick the seed coating will greatly improve your chances of germination.